Transfer From Fidelity to Charles Schwab

 (3) Left behind in a partial transfer

-Fidelity offers trading in foreign stocks, and these are securities, so they can be transferred through the ACATS system.
-Although Schwab does offer trading in foreign stocks, it may not support all securities or all exchanges available at Fidelity.
-For example, Greek and Polish securities are sell-only at Schwab.
-It’s advisable to check with Schwab before attempting to transfer any esoteric position in.
+Fidelity offers access to foreign stocks, and many of these securities can be transferred through ACATS.
+Although Schwab also supports foreign stocks, it may not support every exchange or security available at Fidelity.
+It’s a good idea to confirm with Schwab before trying to transfer less common international positions.

-Go through the remaining pages and supply all requested details.
-Review everything on the final page and submit the ACATS request if everything looks right.
-Once Schwab receives the transfer application, it will notify Fidelity, and the two companies will do all the heavy lifting from that point.
+Complete the remaining steps, review the information carefully, and submit the ACATS request.
+Once Schwab receives the application, it will notify Fidelity and the two firms will process the transfer.

 Free Charles Schwab Account